rirenner/aci-ansible/docs/aci_contract_subjects_module.rst

 Synopsis
 --------

-* Manage contract subjects with this module
+* Manage initial contract subjects on Cisco ACI fabrics.

 Requirements (on host that executes module)